-Estonia Ad Finland No France No er Germany 'F er ctive in EU's e-codex project, but it does not seem to deal with the regulation. lo other measures. lot that the National Reporter knows of, but it is often underlined that inforcement proceedings in France are efficient and fast.
-Finland No er Germany 'F er lo other measures. lot that the National Reporter knows of, but it is often underlined that nforcement proceedings in France are efficient and fast.
-France No er Germany 'F er lot that the National Reporter knows of, but it is often underlined that nforcement proceedings in France are efficient and fast.
-Germany 'F er nforcement proceedings in France are efficient and fast. er Endoral office of Justice (Pundocamt für Justia) office free assistance Ver the m Federal office of Justice (Bundesamt für Justiz) offers free assistance 'for the inforcement of foreign titles in the field of maintenance.
-It is the exclusive tentral Authority for the assertion of claim both in and out of court in naintenance cases.
-IN civil and commercial matters there is no such ssistance.'
-Greece No lothing.
-Hungary No 0.
-Ireland No lot aware of any such measure.
-Italy No. lot to the knowledge of the National Reporters.
-Latvia No lo, there are no such measures. in m pecial law for implementation of EU and other international laws on international civil procedure.
-The rules of the law are mainly devoted to the neasures courts can take, only it is mentioned that creditors can initiate inforcement procedures with the help of a bailiff.
-Luxembourg No 0.
-Malta As s far as the reporters are aware: no. The Ir Netherlands nformation N/A. Poland Se eems not. lo.
-There are no specific legislative or administrative measures regarding the nforcement under the Brussels Ia Regulation. re lo.
-There is a law to indicate which courts are competent to deal with matters elating to contesting and/or refusing recognition and enforcement requests a Romania and the courts that are competent to issue the certificate.
-Slovakia N lo reported practice under the Brussels Ia Regulation.
-Slovenia No 0.
+facilitating the direct access of creditors from other Member States to the enforcement agents.

+Denmark No.

+Estonia Active in EU's e-codex project, but it does not seem to deal with the regulation.

+Finland No other measures.

+France Not that the National Reporter knows of, but it is often underlined that enforcement proceedings in France are efficient and fast.

+Germany 'Federal office of Justice (Bundesamt für Justiz) offers free assistance 'for the enforcement of foreign titles in the field of maintenance.
+It is the exclusive Central Authority for the assertion of claim both in and out of court in maintenance cases.
+IN civil and commercial matters there is no such assistance.'

+Greece Nothing.

+Hungary No.

+Ireland Not aware of any such measure.

+Italy Not to the knowledge of the National Reporters.

+Latvia No, there are no such measures.

+Lithuania Special law for implementation of EU and other international laws on international civil procedure.
+The rules of the law are mainly devoted to the measures courts can take, only it is mentioned that creditors can initiate enforcement procedures with the help of a bailiff.

+Luxembourg No.

+Malta As far as the reporters are aware: no.

+The Netherlands Information N/A.

+Poland Seems not.

+Portugal No. There are no specific legislative or administrative measures regarding the enforcement under the Brussels Ia Regulation.

+Romania No. There is a law to indicate which courts are competent to deal with matters relating to contesting and/or refusing recognition and enforcement requests in Romania and the courts that are competent to issue the certificate.

+Slovakia No reported practice under the Brussels Ia Regulation.

+Slovenia No.

 Spain No specific measures.

 Sweden Website of the Enforcement Authority is accessible in 11 linguistic versions, including English.
 UK No answer.